Internet-Draft OAuth Mission Approval Revision August 2026

 This profile extends the deferred approval profile's state machine ([I-D.draft-mcguinness-oauth-mission-approval]) with one state, revision_required.
 The Mission Issuer:

-approved and denied remain the terminal states.
+Client cancellation under the deferred substrate moves a pending or revision_required approval to cancelled ([I-D.draft-gerber-oauth-deferred-token-response]). approved, denied, expired, and cancelled are the terminal states.
 Resolving a deferred approval and replacing its proposed Mission with a revision are atomic with respect to each other: a concurrent approval of a proposal that a revision has superseded cannot commit, and a revision accepted after the approval resolved cannot reopen it.

 submit (PAR + deferred)